-9.2 Delivered Jobs Summary
+12.4 Completed Jobs Summary

-The Summary tab of the Delivered Jobs Details screen displays information about the delivered job.
+The Summary tab of the Completed Job Details screen displays information about the completed job.
 Click on the View link adjacent to a section to see more information on that particular section.
-Two additional links are available here - Update bounce count and View bounce details (See Section 9.2.1 View Bounce Details for more information).
-Click [Delete Job] to delete the job permanently.
-Click [Team Collaboration] to change the team collaboration settings for the job.
-Click on the Reports tab to generate a quick report.
+Two additional links are available here - Update bounce count and View bounce details (See Section 12.4.1 View Bounce Details for more information).